-Students
+For Students

-Current students | Master’s & Bachelor’s at DTU | PhDs & postdocs
+Master’s & Bachelor’s at DTU | PhDs & postdocs | Current students

 Prospective Master’s and Bachelor’s students at DTU

 If you are at DTU and would like to do your Master’s or Bachelor’s project with me: there is a procedure.
-I am sorry about the formality – I get more requests than I can handle individually, and a structured intake is the only way I have found to give each one a fair look.

 M.Sc.
 Project | Student number: [student number(s)] | Semester: [when you are planning to write your thesis]